The Dangers of Mild Traumatic Brain Injuries

 As many as 3.8 million concussions occur in the U.S. every year during competitive sports and recreational activities alone.
 However, nearly 50% of these concussions go unreported because players often don’t believe their symptoms are severe enough to indicate a serious injury.
 This statistic is quite jarring, especially considering a concussion, despite the severity of the hit sustained by the player or the immediate symptoms observed, is a type of traumatic brain injury and should always be assessed and treated by a medical professional to ensure both safe recovery and safe return to play.

-If you, a teammate, or someone you know suffers a hit to the head or body while playing sports, it’s important to know how to proceed when dealing with a potential brain injury.
-Family medicine specialist J. Mica Guzman, Jr., MD, MBA, DABFM, CAQSM, who serves as the Primary Care Clinical Director of UT Health Austin’s Sports and Injury Clinic, provides insight on concussion symptoms, treatment, and prevention for athletes and recreational sports enthusiasts who may be at risk during play.
+If you, a teammate, or someone you know suffers a hit to the head or body while playing sports, it’s important to know how to proceed when dealing with a potential brain injury. a board-certified sports medicine specialist and the Primary Care Clinical Director for the Sports and Injury Clinic within UT Health Austin’s Musculoskeletal Institute, provides insight on concussion symptoms, treatment, and prevention for athletes and recreational sports enthusiasts who may be at risk during play.

 Learn more about concussion care.